mugnozzo/list-of-useful-tools/README.md

 ## fonts
 - [a list of free fonts for programming](https://draculatheme.com/blog/best-free-fonts-for-programming "a list of free fonts for programming")
 - [another list of programming fonts](https://kinsta.com/blog/best-programming-font "another list of programming fonts")

+## games/fun
+- [vimgolf](https://www.vimgolf.com/ "vimgolf") - A game/challenge where you have to do tasks in vim using as few keystrokes as possible

 ## other lists
 - [awesome command line apps](https://git.herrbischoff.com/awesome-command-line-apps/about/ "awesome command-line apps") - a list of awesome apps that are reachable from CLI